 EPR Canada developed Canada’s first environmental Report Card of federal, provincial and territorial EPR policies and program performance as its founding project initiative.
 The results of first EPR Canada Report Card were announced and published in July 2012.

-EPR Canada is currently in the midst of developing the 2012 EPR Canada Report Card according to the following stages:
+EPR Canada develops each annual Report Card according to the following stages:

-- Distribution of the 2012 EPR Canada Report Card Preamble and Questionnaire: February 2013
+- Distribution of the EPR Canada Report Card Questionnaire: February

-To learn more about EPR Canada and the EPR Report Card 2012 project that is now underway, please visit the following pages.
+To learn more about EPR Canada and the EPR Report Card, please visit the following pages.

 The members of EPR Canada contribute their time and efforts to further the organization’s objectives voluntarily and without remuneration, although some expenses are reimbursed.
-To assist with expenses related to the announcement and publishing the results of the 2012 Report Card, we are grateful for the support of the following sponsors.
+To assist with expenses related to announcing and publishing the results of the annual Report Cards, we are grateful for the support of sponsors.
 Through their financial contributions, EPR Canada can continue to encourage EPR policy and program development, implementation and harmonization across Canada.